Pirate Speak Translator

 Frequently Asked Questions

-Paste any normal English sentence into the box at the top of this page and hit Translate.
-You get a full pirate version back in seconds.
+Paste any normal English sentence into the input box and hit Translate.
+You get a pirate-style version back in seconds.

 Yes.
-Type or paste any text into this pirate speak translator and get a pirate version instantly.
-Works on full paragraphs too.
+Type or paste any text into this pirate speak translator and it will turn it into pirate-style wording instantly.
+It also works on longer lines and short captions.

 Yes.
-No app needed, just open the page on your phone and it works exactly the same as desktop.
+No app needed, just open the page on your phone and it works the same way as desktop.